Topic: Roles, Subgroups & Labels

 Subgroups can be automatically assigned to purchasers of Membership products in the store.
 This is configured on the specific product.

-Admins can also edit/rename, add and delete the available subgroup options by going to Admin Settings & Tools > Vocabularies, and then clicking "manage terms".
+Admins can also edit/rename, add and delete the available subgroup options by going to Admin Settings & Tools > Vocabularies, and then clicking "manage terms" across from subgroups.

 Labels